-BabsK created it as a class project in Cindy Needham’s Bluprint course Design It, Quilt It: Free-Form Techniques, and she gives this advice to fellow quilters, “Go with the process and rely on your feeling.
+BabsK created it as a class project in Cindy Needham’s Craftsy course Design It, Quilt It: Free-Form Techniques, and she gives this advice to fellow quilters, “Go with the process and rely on your feeling.
 You don’t necessary have to make your mind up about the whole design when you start quilting.”

 Linen Wholecloth Quilt